vlang/v/doc/docs.md

 This only works for functions that take a struct for the last argument.

-NB: the `[params]` tag is used to tell V, that the trailing struct parameter can be omitted *entirely*, so that you can write `button := new_button()`.
+> Note the `[params]` tag is used to tell V, that the trailing struct parameter
+> can be omitted *entirely*, so that you can write `button := new_button()`.
-Without it, you have to specify *at least* one of the field names, even if it has its default value, otherwise the compiler will produce this error message, when you call the function with no parameters:
+> Without it, you have to specify *at least* one of the field names, even if it
+> has its default value, otherwise the compiler will produce this error message,
+> when you call the function with no parameters:
-`error: expected 1 arguments, but got 0`.
+> `error: expected 1 arguments, but got 0`.

 ### Access modifiers